 There are a handful of places where we’ve had great luck filling our propane tanks while traveling.
 If you need propane, you might want to consider one of these locations.
 Let’s take a look!

-Some smaller home improvement stores like Tractor Supply Co. or ACE Hardware will offer propane refill services.
+Some hardware stores like Tractor Supply Co. or ACE Hardware will offer propane refill services.
 Like other locations, they may charge by gallon or pound when refilling your tank.
 It’s best to confirm with the store whether they charge by the gallon or refill to avoid getting overcharged if your tank isn’t empty.

 The larger home improvement stores like Lowe’s or Home Depot rarely offer these services.
 They may provide propane exchanges, but we recommend refilling your propane tank instead of exchanging it if you want to get the best bang for your buck.